y0oruu/THM-WriteUps/expose.md

 ![image](https://github.com/user-attachments/assets/2246121e-5652-439e-99de-f6738d2c6f0e)

 The next step is to look for a way to get root on this machine !
-So I'm using linpeas to find a way to do it
+So I'm using linpeas to find a way to do it.

 ![image](https://github.com/user-attachments/assets/f146f2e2-8f16-4465-81f0-1bc392bc5479)